We're here to help.

 https://www.rld.nm.gov/boards-and-commissions/individual-boards-and-commissions/speech-language-pathology-audiology-and-hearing-aid-dispensing-practices/

-To meet field placement requirements for licensure as a Speech-Language Pathologist in New York, an individual must complete: -at least 400 clock hours under supervision, at least 375 clock hours of which shall be in direct client contact, at least 25 clock hours of which shall be in clinical observation and at least 325 clock hours of which shall be at the master's or higher degree level
+To meet field placement requirements for licensure in this location, an individual must successfully complete: -at least 400 clock hours under supervision, at least 375 clock hours of which shall be in direct client contact, at least 25 clock hours of which shall be in clinical observation and at least 325 clock hours of which shall be at the master's or higher degree level

 Licensure and certification requirements vary by state and may differ based upon the prior education and experience of the individual.
 Students are advised to contact the agency in the state in which they intend to pursue licensure to determine/confirm whether the course or program meets requirements for professional licensure in that state.
 If you wish to review your state’s licensure and certification requirements, the agency contact in your current location is: